facebookresearch/habitat-lab/examples/siro_sandbox/README_VR.md

 HITL evaluation can be driven from VR.
 In this mode, the HITL app acts as a server that can be remotely accessed by a client.

-As it stands, the VR integration can only be used with the `fetch` app state.
-In this mode, the user controls a human avatar that can play fetch with a policy-driven Spot robot.
+As it stands, the VR integration can only be used with the `pick_throw_vr` app state.
+In this mode, the user controls a human avatar that can interact with policy-driven Spot robot.

 ## Table of Contents
 - [VR Human-in-the-loop (HITL) Evaluation](#vr-human-in-the-loop-hitl-evaluation)